Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-single-page.md

 # Calling the soup shows how our parser has nicely organized the html as a "soup object" so we can see the different page elements.
 soup
 ```
-You should now see something much more structured, which might look like:
+If you're not using Colab or a Jupyter notebook environment, you might need to use `print(soup)` instead of just running a code cell with `soup`.
+Either way, you should now see something much more structured, which might look like:
 ```
 <!DOCTYPE html>
 <html>